2018–19 Odense Boldklub season: July

 OB's opening Superliga fixture was away against promoted side Vendsyssel on 15 July.
 OB looked solid, but fell apart in the second half with two quick goals by Vendsyssel.
-Even though OB scored twice, the Stripes couldn't hold off Vendsyssel from winning 3–2.
+Even though OB scored twice, the Stripes could not hold off Vendsyssel from winning 3–2.
 17-year old Mathias Jørgensen came in as a sub and scored his first ever Superliga goal.

 After the disappointing loss, OB acquired Janus Drachmann from FC Midtjylland on a four-year deal.
 They also sold André Rømer to Randers.

 With the reinforcement they went on playing their home opener against head coach Michelsen's former team SønderjyskE.
 OB were down 0–2 at half time, but a few substitutions turn things upside down.
 Jørgensen only needed 13 minutes on the pitch before he could score his second goal in the season, again as a sub, and brought OB on 1–2.
 Anders K. Jacobsen equalized at the 78 minute-mark.
 The game ended 2–2 even though OB had the chances for a win.

 OB hoped to bring the good play from the SønderjyskE-game into the next game away against Randers.
 They played well, but it did not bring them the first win of the season.
 It was Rømer who scored the crucial goal after just 39 seconds, after OB just sold him Randers.
 After the loss, people started to doubt if Michelsen was the right to take over the head coach position after just one point in three games against Vendsyssel, SønderjyskE and Randers.